-When deploying Desktop App (v3.x.x+) or Desktop Sync (v9.1.x+), Administrators can define a list of Active Directory domains that local user accounts need to be set up in to use either app.
+When deploying Desktop App (v3.x.x+) or Desktop Sync (v9.1.x+), Administrators can define a list of Active Directory domains that user accounts need to be connected to in order to use either app.
 This allows Admins to control deployments of both applications to ensure they are only used on user accounts joined to known domains and with pre-defined UPN suffixes.

-The message will persist until the user's machine is joined to one of the allowed domains or if the list of domains is updated in the cloud.
+The message will persist until the user becomes an authorized domain user with an authorized UPN suffix or if the list of authorized suffixes is updated in the cloud.
 With the Desktop App, users' drives are removed, and users are notified that their device is not authorized to connect to the specified Egnyte domain.

-Enable Device Entitlement for the Desktop App and Desktop Sync
+Enable Device Entitlement for the Desktop Sync and Desktop App

 You can enable device entitlement for the Desktop App and Desktop Sync by raising a Support ticket to request for device entitlement to be turned on with the following information:

 - Name of your Egnyte domain (e.g., acme.egnyte.com)

-- List of fully qualified domain names for which sync should be allowed (e.g., acme.com,acme.co.uk)
+- List of all possible UPN suffixes for which app usage should be allowed (e.g., acme.com,acme.co.uk)

-Note: Turning on device entitlement will affect both Desktop Sync and the Desktop App.
+Turning on device entitlement will affect both Desktop Sync and the Desktop App.
 Please note that Desktop Sync is longer be supported as of December 31st, 2019

-To find AD domain information that you can supply on a specific device using the following commands:
+To find the UPN suffix information that you can supply on a specific device using the following commands:

-Run the following command in a console window and look for domain name near the top of the resulting output:
+Run the following command in a Terminal window and look for the domain name near top of the resulting output:

 Device Entitlement on Other Clients